gelnior/newebe/README.rst

 In Newebe settings file (*settings.py*), set *DEBUG* variable to *True*.

-Then, still in Newebe directory run:
+Then, still in Newebe directory set DB by running:

+   python manage.py sync_couchdb

+and, at last run the server:

    python newebe_server.py